Hamza-Masood-210403/Improved-SER-with-Attention/README.md

-  --patience            Patience for early stopping --graph_type          To set the graph type (line or cycle) --graph_pooling_type  Pooling type (min, max or sum)
+  --patience            Patience for early stopping --graph_type          To set the graph type (line or cycle) --graph_pooling_type  Pooling type (min, max or sum) --attention_layer     Use attention layer or not --activation          Activation function to be used (relu, kaf or random_kaf)
 ```

 <br><br><br>